Computer: Vacuum tubes and digital electronic circuits

 Colossus was the world's first electronic digital programmable computer.
 It used a large number of valves (vacuum tubes).
-It had paper-tape input and was capable of being configured to perform a variety of boolean logical operations on its data, but it was not Turing-complete.
-Nine Mk II Colossi were built (The Mk I was converted to a Mk II making ten machines in total).
+It had paper-tape input and was capable of being configured to perform a variety of boolean logic algebraic operations on its data, but it was not Turing-complete.
+Nine Mk II Colossi were built (The Mk I was converted to a Mk II, making ten machines in total).
 Colossus Mark I contained 1,500 thermionic valves (tubes), but Mark II with 2,400 valves, was both five times faster and simpler to operate than Mark I, greatly speeding the decoding process.

 ENIAC was the first electronic, Turing-complete device, and performed ballistics trajectory calculations for the United States Army.

 The ENIAC (Electronic Numerical Integrator and Computer) was the first electronic programmable computer built in the U.S. Although the ENIAC was similar to the Colossus, it was much faster, more flexible, and it was Turing-complete.
 Like the Colossus, a "program" on the ENIAC was defined by the states of its patch cables and switches, a far cry from the stored program electronic machines that came later.
 Once a program was written, it had to be mechanically set into the machine with manual resetting of plugs and switches.
 The programmers of the ENIAC were six women, often known collectively as the "ENIAC girls".

 It combined the high speed of electronics with the ability to be programmed for many complex problems.
 It could add or subtract 5000 times a second, a thousand times faster than any other machine.
-It also had modules to multiply, divide, and square root.
-High speed memory was limited to 20 words (about 80 bytes).
+It also had modules to multiply, divide, and take the square root.
+High-speed memory was limited to 20 words (about 80 bytes).
 Built under the direction of John Mauchly and J. Presper Eckert at the University of Pennsylvania, ENIAC's development and construction lasted from 1943 to full operation at the end of 1945.
 The machine was huge, weighing 30 tons, using 200 kilowatts of electric power and contained over 18,000 vacuum tubes, 1,500 relays, and hundreds of thousands of resistors, capacitors, and inductors.

 Modern computers

 Concept of modern computer

-The principle of the modern computer was proposed by Alan Turing in his seminal 1936 paper, On Computable Numbers.
+In his seminal 1936 paper, On Computable Numbers, Alan Turing proposed the principle of the modern computer.
 Turing proposed a simple device that he called "Universal Computing machine" and that is now known as a universal Turing machine.
 He proved that such a machine is capable of computing anything that is computable by executing instructions (program) stored on tape, allowing the machine to be programmable.
 The fundamental concept of Turing's design is the stored program, where all the instructions for computing are stored in memory.
 Von Neumann acknowledged that the central concept of the modern computer was due to this paper.
 Turing machines are to this day a central object of study in theory of computation.
 Except for the limitations imposed by their finite memory stores, modern computers are said to be Turing-complete, which is to say, they have algorithm execution capability equivalent to a universal Turing machine.